 I had just ordered several apples from Peapod’s grocery delivery service.
-I figured that would be the end of our dessert debate, but 10 minutes later Orion dropped a piece of paper on my lap with his recipe written out, complete with: ingredient list, measured amounts, and directions.
+I figured that would be the end of our dessert debate, but 10 minutes later Orion dropped a piece of paper on my lap with his recipe written out, complete with the ingredient list, measured amounts, and directions.
 I have to admit, I was a bit proud of that moment.
-After reading it over and I realized his recipe was very doable and not outlandish; even his measurements were pretty close to the actual recipe I’m posting here.
-If you decide to try this, be sure to encourage my 10 year old future chef/astronaut, by leaving a comment or kind suggestion.
-I even let him choose the pictures to use for this post.
+After reading it over, I realized his apple pie smoothie recipe was very doable and not outlandish; even his measurements were pretty close to the actual recipe I’m posting.

 If you’re serving this to guests as a quick, yet impressive dessert, consider adding a stick of cinnamon and using a cute glass along with sprinkling cinnamon and sugar on top.
 It’s super cute, but hella easy.
-You'll look like Martha Stewart or something.
-To be honest, I bet you could use the cinnamon stick as a straw, but as my husband would say...”that’s ghetto, Holly.”
+To be honest, I bet you could use the cinnamon stick as a straw, but as my husband would say…” that’s ghetto, Holly.”

 Baked Apple Pie Smoothie